hi4healthcare/hi4healthcare.github.io/README.md

 11:00 - 11:15 | Christian Fleiner and Robbe Claeys.
 The Ishikawa Diagram as an Enabler for Hybrid Intelligence in Healthcare 11:15 - 11:30 | Abdallah Al-Janabi and Michel Klein.
 Hybrid Causal Discovery Using Human- and LLM-Based Domain Expertise 11:30 - 11:45 | Floris den Hengst, Shihan Wang, Piek Vossen, Quirine Smit, Maaike H. T. de Boer, Bram Willemsen and Ilke Asal.
 Towards a Hybrid Diabetes Lifestyle Support Agent with a Long-Term Memory
-11:45 - 12:00 | Tommaso Zendron.
+11:45 - 12:00 | Tommaso Zendron, Josephine Mélot Chesnel, Berke Yazan and Emma M. van Zoelen.
 AI as a Mediator of Information: a Consent-Aware Team Design Pattern for Appropriate Trust in Healthcare
 12:00-12:15  | Introduction of Design Patterns
 12:15-13:00 | Creation of Design Patterns Part 1  (in groups) 13:00-14:00 | _Lunch_